Managing The Sales Pipeline

 - Analyze the quality and quantity of leads flowing into your pipeline and determine their real status as leads.

 - Determine how many potential customers are there really out there for your product/service?
-You need to determine if what you’re putting in your pipeline are in fact, valid inquiries, leads – do they qualify as leads based on your business’ definition of what a lead is.
+You need to determine if what you’re putting in your pipeline is in fact, valid inquiries or leads – do they qualify as leads based on your business’ definition of what a lead is.
 Are the leads in your pipeline the real thing or are they junk, good, bad, ugly.
-Are they labeled correctly as to the stage they are in.
-Are there leads / inquiries in the pipeline that you are using marketing automation to nurture which ends up being a waste of time and resources.
+Are they labeled correctly as to the stage they are in?
+Are there leads/inquiries in the pipeline that you are using marketing automation to nurture which end up being a waste of time and resources?

 - Establish your conversion rates for each stage in the buying process in the pipeline, so you can forecast your lead generation requirements and revenues.